flxwu/spectre-attack-demo/README.md

 # Spectre Attack Demo (i5-3320M and Intel Xeon v3)
 This shows my own try of Proof of Concept Exploit demonstrating the [Spectre](https://spectreattack.com/) attack.
-Unfortunately, I have been able to reproduce it smoothly both on my local and on my AWS Server.
+Unfortunately, I have been able to reproduce it smoothly both on my local laptop and on my AWS Server.

 ## Exploiting Speculative Execution
 According to the Spectre paper,